 I’m in a great mood and sharing some of my art, personal fashion styles, and brands with all of you.
 Plain and simple.
 And I love what I did with this fashion shoot.
 Best one yet!
 I discovered this narrow alley in Huntington Beach off the PCH.
 It was mid-day and time to try out a few concepts with shadows.
 This is one of my very first Simon Spurr sportcoats that I purchased way back in the day.
 It has that punk rock kind of look and of course my friends can always find me when it’s dark outside.
 The Body Rags tshirt happens to be one of my favorite designs and you’ll see me in it a lot.
 I’ll have to remember not to do so many fashion shoots with it on though.
-If you’re interested, you can buy all this gear HERE.

 If you’re going to do a photo shoot in downtown Los Angeles, you definitely have to get some murals in the shot.
 This place is filled with some of the most amazing graffiti murals in the artist district.
 To me, downtown LA equals urban art.
 This is where I go to be immersed in it.
 And if you take a moment to appreciate the art, you’ll realize how massive some of these pieces are.
 It blows my mind away.
 Kudos to all those artists who run the streets looking for the perfect canvas to express their soul.

 Running around with all my creative energy burns like a million calories and after a few hours, my brain stops functioning properly.
 Photo shoots can be exhausting especially if you forget to eat breakfast.
 It’s around that weird time called brunch, the in-between of breakfast and lunch that I have a difficult time understanding.
 I pass 4 other restaurants because they’re too crowded but something catches my eye about this place.
 I notice right away when I step inside Salt Air bistro, right off Abbot Kinney, that it’s so different than all the other places on the block.